Truth Encounter #1: A mess turned into a message

 Photo credit for "Water Well in Sahara Desert" to flavijus on istock.com

-This message is the first in a series I introduced in the previous post. https://janetdecaster.com/encountering-the-truth/
+This message is the beginning a series I introduced in the previous post. https://janetdecaster.com/encountering-the-truth/

 Introduction:

 Life can be messy.
 Things sometimes turn out differently than we’ve hoped, planned, or prayed.
-In times of discouragement, we can think we’ve blown it so badly that our life is beyond repair.
-Or, perhaps that the loved one we are praying for has gone ‘too far’ to ever come (or come back) to faith?
-If you’ve ever felt that way (or know someone who’s there right now) read on as I share a few insights on one woman whose life was a real mess!
-But, her ‘mess’ became her message when she met Jesus Christ, the MESS-iah!
-One encounter with Jesus, and the truth he spoke, turned her life around. (see John 14:6) He’s an expert at cleaning up messy lives.
+In times of discouragement, we can think we’ve blown it so badly that our circumstances are beyond repair.
+Ever been there?
+If so, (or know someone who’s there right now) read on as I share a few insights on one woman whose messy life began to turn around through one encounter with Jesus.
 You can find her full story in the Gospel of John (Holy Bible), at John 4: 1-42. https://www.biblegateway.com/passage/?search=John+4%3A1-42&version=NKJV

-As they continued speaking, this stranger suddenly seemed to ‘know* things about her life.
-SECRET things, of which she was ashamed.
-He somehow knew she had had five husbands and was now living with a man she wasn’t married to. (v.
+As they continued speaking, this stranger suddenly seemed to know** things about her life; secret things, of which she was ashamed.
+He somehow knew she’d had five husbands and was now living with a man she wasn’t even married to. (v.
 18) Shocked and sensing something supernatural was happening, she said, “Sir, I perceive you are a prophet.” (v.
-19) As they talked further, she learned that this stranger, who knew all about her messy life and accepted her despite it all, was the Messiah (the Christ), sent from God! (v.26) She was thrilled, to say the least!
-More than that, she was changed by the encounter with Jesus.
-The hopelessness left, peace filled her soul, and a new sense of purpose came into her life instantaneously.
+19) As they talked further, she suddenly realized that this stranger, who knew all about her messy life was the Messiah (the Christ), sent from God! (v.26) She was thrilled!
+More than that, she was changed!
+The hopelessness left, peace filled her soul, and a new sense of purpose came into her life in an instant.

 How about you?

-Are you ready to begin (or renew) a conversation with Jesus?
-No mess is too complicated for Jesus to clean up, and no sin is too great for him to forgive!
+Are you ready to start (or restart) a conversation with Jesus?
+No mess is too complicated for Jesus to clean up.
+No sin is too great for him to forgive!
 Just like the woman at the well, he’s waiting to chat with you (through prayer and via the Holy Spirit) and for your heart to receive his message of grace.
 If you quiet yourself and begin to listen, I’ll bet He could turn your mess into a message, too.

 https://www.youtube.com/watch?v=oIEEbILPXWo